sinclairt/api-foundation/readme.md

 #API Foundation

-A simple trait to build RESTful controllers from, using Fractal.
+A simple trait to build RESTful controllers using Fractal.

 ###Installation